bmuschko/cks-crash-course/exercises/10-behavioral-analysis-falco/instructions.md

 Your task is to configure [Falco](https://falco.org/docs) to run behavioral analysis for your cluster.
 Configure a rule that detects if an attacker is trying to open a shell to a container using the `bash` shell.
 The Falco executable has already been installed.

 > **_NOTE:_** Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
 After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.
 The Kubernetes cluster consists of a control plane node running on `kube-control-plane` and `kube-worker-1`.
+You can SSH into a VM using the command `vagrant ssh <vm-name>`.

 1. After bringing up the cluster using Vagrant, open an interactive shell to the VM `kube-worker-1` via the command `vagrant ssh kube-worker-1`.
 2. Create a Pod named `nginx` that uses the image `nginx:1.20.2`.
 Ensure that the Pod transitions into the "Running" status.